NematzNetwork/NematzNetworkChat/README.md

 ### Running
 From the source folder: `$ ./kiwi start`

-You can also run kiwi in the foreground to see any output by using the `-f` flag.
+You can also run NNC in the foreground to see any output by using the `-f` flag.
 Eg: `$ ./kiwi -f`

-Open your new Kiwi instance in your browser.
+Open your new NNC instance in your browser.
 By default: http://localhost:7778/

 ### Bugs
-Report bugs using the issue tracker on github: https://github.com/prawnsalad/KiwiIRC/issues
+Report bugs using the issue tracker on github: https://github.com/NematzNetwork/NematzNetworkChat/issues

 ### Licence
 GNU Affero